jgyy/fcc-scrape/placeholder.md

     "button text": ["Fight slime", "Fight fanged beast", "Go to town square"], "button functions": [restart, restart, restart],
     text: "You defeat the dragon!
-YOU WIN THE GAME! 🎉" }
+YOU WIN THE GAME! 🎉" },
+  {
+    name: "easter egg",
+    "button text": ["2", "8", "Go to town square?"], "button functions": [pickTwo, pickEight, goTown],
+    text: "You find a secret game.
+Pick a number above.
+Ten numbers will be randomly chosen between 0 and 10.
+If the number you choose matches one of the random numbers, you win!"
+  }
 ];